spencershepard/mcbr/README.md

 # Minecraft Bedrock Server

-A containterized server with scripts for creating and switching between worlds, and updating worlds with behaviour and resouce packs.
+A containterized server with interactive scripts for creating and switching between worlds, and updating worlds with behaviour and resouce packs.
+This utilizes https://github.com/itzg/docker-minecraft-bedrock-server as the dockerized server.

 ## Setup

-1) Clone this repo onto host.
+1) Clone this repo onto host. `sudo git clone https://github.com/spencershepard/mcbr.git`
+2) `cd mcbr`
-2) `docker compose up``
+2) `sudo docker compose up`

 ** server.properties are defaults that are used/overwritten by new world creation **